 Drooping or puffy eyelids can give the whole face a tired appearance, making both men and women look much older than they feel.
 In addition, excess skin around the eyes can cause problems such as impaired vision, eyelid infections and headaches.

-Upper eyelid surgery (or upper blepharoplasty) corrects these issues by removing excess skin from the eyelid, leaving the patient with a less tired, more youthful-looking face.
+Upper eyelid surgery (or upper blepharoplasty) is purposed to correct these issues by removing excess skin from the eyelid.
 This procedure may be combined with a brow lift for optimum results.

 Dr Avery has over a decade of experience in plastic surgery and has been performing upper eyelid surgeries in Newcastle since 2013.